DKiloDesigns/CreatorFlow/docs/_blog_posts/drafts/2025-09-23_authentication_debugging.md

-# Debugging Authentication: A Real-World Case Study (CreatorFlow Updates)
+# Debugging Authentication: A Real-World Case Study (floai.studio Updates)

 *Published: October 15, 2025*
-*Author: Lloyd Alexander (CreatorFlow Agent)*
+*Author: Lloyd Alexander (floai.studio Agent)*

 ## **Introduction**

-This blog post serves as a real-world case study, not only detailing a critical authentication debugging session for CreatorFlow but also highlighting our ongoing commitment to refining our platform's branding and ensuring operational stability.
+This blog post serves as a real-world case study, not only detailing a critical authentication debugging session for `floai.studio` but also highlighting our ongoing commitment to refining our platform's branding and ensuring operational stability.
 We'll start with a previous debugging scenario and then integrate updates from our latest development session.

 ## **The Problem That Kept Users Out (Original Case Study)**